markgossa/MessageBus/README.md

 ### Using custom subscription filters

 To do this, simply create a `SubscriptionFilter` and pass this to the `SubscribeToMessage()` method.
+Here you can set the `Label` or `MessageProperties` to filter messages on.

+If both the `Label` and `MessageType` message property are null then the `Label` will be set to the name of the `Type` of the message by default.
+You can specify your own `Label` or use the `MessageType` property as one of a set of custom message properties.

-Note that specifying custom message properties will mean that `MessageVersion` will not be added so you will need to add this yourself.
+> :warning: Note that specifying custom message properties will mean that `MessageVersion` will not be added so you will need to add this yourself.

-Messages will be routed according to the `Label` (default) which is set to the name of the `Type` of the message.
-You can specify your own `Label` or use the `MessageType` property.

 The example below routes messages through to the `AircraftTakenOffHandler` if the received message has a label of `MyMessageLabel` and the message properties include a property `AircraftType` which is set to `Heavy`.